-Snowmobiling is a fast-paced activity for adrenaline junkies out there.
+Snowmobiling is a fast-paced activity for the adrenaline junkies out there.
 There are options in Lake Tahoe for both guided and non-guided snowmobiling sessions.
 This activity is not recommended for children under the age of six.

 Ice skating outdoors is a classic winter activity in Tahoe.
 Get exercise while enjoying the views with the whole family — and then warm up with hot chocolate.

 Snow tubing is similar to sledding — but faster and accessible via tow lift.
 Snow tubing rates are typically per hour, enough time to get several exhilirating runs in.
 Some age and height restrictions may apply, so check with the mountain when you purchase tickets.

 Lake Tahoe is fishable year-round.
 Connect with a local fishing charter for expert guides and an experience you'll never forget.